lydialee/krazylee.github.com/_posts/2012-04-27-metaprogramming-ruby.md

 Class有new/instance_methods/methods/superclass/class/ancestors方法

-"Classes and regular objects live together"
+Classes and regular objects live together

 ###class and module
 1. Usually, you pick a module when you mean it to be included somewhere (or maybe to be used as a Namespace (41)).
 2. you pick a class when you mean it to be instantiated or inherited.
-虽然可以交换使用，但是还是要明确职能。

 ###constants
 all the constants in a program are arranged in a tree similar to a file system,